How to bypass “Will damage your computer” malware warning

 If you decide to disable Gatekeeper, you should be very careful about the apps that you install.
 Only install apps from trusted sources, and be sure to scan them for malware before you run them.
 Here are the steps on how to disable Gatekeeper app verification on your MacBook:

-5. Scroll Down to bottom > Select Allow Application From > Select Anywhere (the option will now appear) > Type Password
+- Scroll down to the bottom > Select Allow Application From > Select Anywhere (the option will now appear) > Type Password

 This will turn off Gatekeeper's software verification check.
 Disable it only if you feel comfortable handling cybersecurity issues and have an antivirus, like TotalAV, installed on your device.
 Otherwise, I recommend using the first or the following method.